 The aim is to avoid building on bad foundations and keep the code in a constantly releasable state.
 Not only is it much more efficient to address issues as soon as they arise, but it also makes it possible to roll out a fix quickly if something goes wrong in production.

 If a build fails for any reason, it should be the team’s priority to get it working again.
 It can be tempting to blame whoever made the last change and leave the task of fixing the issue to them.
 However, focusing on blaming your team rarely produces a constructive team culture and is less likely to uncover the underlying cause of a problem.
-By making it the whole team’s responsibility to address a failing build and trying to understand what led to the failure, you can improve the entire CI/CD process.
+By making it the whole team’s responsibility to address a failing build and trying to understand what led to the failure, you can improve the entire CI/CD workflow.
 Of course, that can be easier said than done when the pressure is on and tensions are running high; evolving a DevOps culture is also an exercise in continuous improvement!

 Of course, it can be frustrating to have to drop everything to fix a failing build, only to discover that it was caused by something trivial – a syntax error or missed dependency.
 To avoid this, it’s a good idea for team members to do a build and run an initial set of tests locally before they share their changes.
 Ideally, everyone should be able to use the same scripts as the CI/CD system to avoid duplicating effort.
+Also, consider implementing a CI/CD tool in your organization.

 A common misstep is to create a new build for each stage.

 While it is good practice to keep everything, including the build script, configuration files and deployment scripts in the same source control system as the application code, that doesn’t apply to the build artifact itself.
 As a product of these inputs, the build doesn’t belong in source control.
-Instead, it should be versioned and stored in a central artifact repository, such as Nexus, from which it can be pulled down and deployed to each environment.
+Instead, it should be versioned and stored in a central artifact repository, such as Nexus, from which it can be pulled down and deployed to each instance.

-Beyond these, you might invest in more complex automated tests, such as GUI tests, performance and load tests, or security tests, before finally taking the time for manual exploratory and/or acceptance tests.
+Beyond these, you might invest in more complex automated tests, such as GUI tests, performance and load tests, or security tests, before finally taking the time for manual exploratory and/or acceptance check.
 To make these longer running tests – whether automatic or manual – more efficient, focus on the areas that pose the greatest risk for your particular product and users.

 When environments are kept running for a long time it becomes harder to keep track of all the configuration changes and updates that have been applied to each one.